-Step 6 of the 12-Step program states that “We were entirely ready to have God remove all these defects of character.”
+Step 6 of the 12-Step program is based on the idea that We were entirely ready to have God (a greater power than ourselves) remove all these defects of character.
 But this step does not mean that you have to become perfect–you just have to be ready and willing for it happen.
 Step 6 requires you to take stock of your shortcomings and actively work on replacing these character defects with healthier behaviors.

 Addiction enables you to hide from your character flaws, so when a person becomes sober, they may be surprised to learn that they have a few of them.
 This is normal, and it’s a good thing.
 In recovery, there is no expectation that you should be able to get rid of each character flaw.
 It’s just not realistic.
 Progress is what’s important–not perfection.
 Working through the 12 steps will help you build self-awareness, so it’s easier to understand your character flaws and improve your well-being.

-How to Handle Character Flaws in Recovery
+Confronting Character Flaws in Recovery

 If you do keep doing the same thing, you’re going to keep getting the same results.
 Character flaws can hinder your progress in recovery.
 If you ignore them, it can cause dissatisfaction, which could lead to relapse.

-There are a few things you can do to build awareness:
+Here are a few things you can do to build awareness:

-- Journal.
-Progress is a process.
+- Journal – Progress is a process.
 Keeping a log of your day-to-day is a great way to identify common themes and things you tell yourself, exposing things you need to work on.
 Looking back on your journal can also help you realize the progress you’ve made.

-- Meditate.
-Building awareness of how the mind directly affects your thoughts and behavior can teach you how to identify negative and self-destructive behaviors.
+- Meditate – Building awareness of how the mind directly affects your thoughts and behavior can teach you how to identify negative and self-destructive behaviors.